 (b) The licensee fails to receive his or her renewal application in a timely manner because of computer, administrative, or clerical difficulties or other compelling circumstances on the part of the licensee.
 A licensee's failure to receive his or her renewal application due to his own failure to change his or her address with the Board within 30 days as required by 243 CMR 2.07(8) is not a compelling circumstance.

-(6) Continuing Professional Development.
+(6) Continuing Medical Education.

 (a) Basic Biennial Requirement.
-Subject to the exemptions set forth in 243 CMR 2.05(6), each licensee shall obtain no fewer than 100 continuing professional development (CPD) credits during each two year period that begins on the date that his or her license is issued or renewed by the Board and ends on the following renewal date.
+Subject to the exemptions set forth in 243 CMR 2.05(6), each licensee shall obtain no fewer than 100 continuing medical education (CME) credits during each two year period that begins on the date that his or her license is issued or renewed by the Board and ends on the following renewal date.
 Credits shall be earned as follows:

 1. Category 1.
-Not less than 40 CPD credits (example: AMA PRA Category 1 CreditTM; AAFP Prescribed credit or AOA Category 1-A) from an organization accredited by the Accreditation Council for Continuing Medical Education (ACCME), the American Osteopathic Association (AOA), the American Academy of Family Physicians (AAFP) or a state medical society recognized by the ACCME.
+Not less than 40 CME credits (example: AMA PRA Category 1 CreditTM; AAFP Prescribed credit or AOA Category 1-A) from an organization accredited by the Accreditation Council for Continuing Medical Education (ACCME), the American Osteopathic Association (AOA), the American Academy of Family Physicians (AAFP) or a state medical society recognized by the ACCME.
 The entire 100-credit requirement may be completed by earning Category 1, Prescribed or 1-A credits.

 2. Category 2.
 Not more than 60 credits of Category 2 activities, as defined and adopted by the American Medical Association or AOA.

-3. Risk Management Continuing Professional Development Courses.
-Ten credits studying risk management, as defined in 243 CMR 2.01(4), at least four of which shall be in Category 1.
+3. Risk Management Continuing Medical Education Courses.
+Ten credits studying risk management, as defined in 243 CMR 2.01(3), at least four of which shall be in Category 1.

 4. Review of Board Regulations.
 Two credits in either Category 1 or 2 studying 243 CMR 1.00 through 3.00.

 (b) End-of-life Care Studies.
 Pursuant to M.G.L. c.
 13, § 10 and M.G.L. c.
-112, § 2, the Board shall require that a licensee participate in at least two credits of either Category 1 or 2 continuing professional development studying end-of-life care issues as a condition for renewal, revival or reinstatement of licensure.
+112, § 2, the Board shall require that a licensee participate once in at least two credits of either Category 1 or 2 continuing medical education studying end-of-life care issues as a condition for renewal, revival or reinstatement of licensure.
 End-of-life care studies may be used to satisfy the risk management requirement in 243 CMR 2.06(6)(a)3.
 The Board will assist licensees in obtaining end-of-life care education and training by providing an online list of resources.

 (c) Clinical Assessment.
 The Board may require a licensee to participate in a clinical skills or competency assessment, if any such programs exist, as a condition for renewing, reinstating, reviving a license or for changing a license category.
 An applicant for renewal, revival, reinstatement or change of status may also be required to appear for a personal interview with the Board and its committees.
 This interview may include, but not be limited to, an inquiry regarding the applicant's reason(s) for renewal, revival, reinstating or change of status and the applicant's plan for practicing medicine in Massachusetts.